 So what commands did Moses receive?
-Though the complete Law was quite long, Moses first received a set of specific moral commands written by God on tablets of stone, known as the Ten Commandments.
+The complete Law was quite long, with 613 specific commands.
+But Moses first received a set of specific 90ots of stone, known as the Ten Commandments.
 These Ten formed the summary of the Law – the moral prerequisites before all the others.
-The Ten Commandments is God’s active power to persuade us to repent.
+The Ten Commandments (sometimes called Decalogue) are God’s active power to persuade us to repent.
 This is what we examine in this article.

 The Ten Commandments

-Here are the Ten Commandments as written by God on stone and then recorded by Moses in the book of Exodus of the Bible.
+Here are the Ten Commandments as written by God on the stone.
+Then Moses recorded them in the book of Exodus of the Bible.

 And God spoke all these words: